Dentistry for babies: Treatment approaches

 For children with caries lesions, the aims are to re-establish oral equilibrium, by eliminating or reducing causal factors, as well as by increasing tooth resistance.
-Four clinical sessions, with a 1-week interval, are performed, so the dentist is able to act over causal factors (instructing parents), to increase tooth resistance (hygiene with diluted H2O2 solution and gauze; application of fluoride varnish over white spot lesions and softened carious lesions), as well as to restore tooth cavities with glass ionomer cement (Atraumatic Restorative Treatment).
-At home, parents/caregivers will adopt measures for oral hygiene and diet control, as well as daily application of a 0.05% NaF solution.
-The first recall is booked after 1 month, when caries risk must be re-evaluated in order to determine the appropriate periodicity for recalls.
-At the first recall session, the caregiver will be asked to perform the hygiene procedures and to apply the fluoridated solution under professional supervision, in order to evaluate how skilled he/she is in performing those tasks, as well as to correct possible mistakes.
+Four clinical sessions, with a 1-week interval, are performed, so the dentist is able to act over causal factors (instructing parents), to increase tooth resistance (hygiene with diluted H2O2 solution and gauze; application of fluoride varnish over white spot lesions and softened carious lesions), as well as to restore tooth cavities with glass ionomer cement (atraumatic restorative treatment).
+At home, parents and caregivers will adopt measures for oral hygiene and diet control, as well as daily application of a 0.05% NaF solution.
+The first follow-up appointment is booked after 1 month, when caries risk must be re-evaluated to determine the appropriate periodicity for checkups.
+At the first follow-up session, the caregiver will be asked to perform the hygiene procedures and to apply the fluoridated solution under professional supervision to evaluate how skilled they are in performing those tasks, as well as to correct possible mistakes.

+Ongoing care

-Caries risk assessment will be performed on a regular basis regardless the initial caries risk evaluation, so changes in the protocol can be implemented whenever necessary.
+Caries risk assessment will be performed on a regular basis regardless of the initial caries risk evaluation, so changes in the protocol can be implemented whenever necessary.

+Oral Health Risks

+"Pediatric Dentistry: A Clinical Approach" aims to provide information about dental problems, and related conditions.
+The developments of oral health in infants impacts the overall risks, health conditions and issues.

+Early Childhood Caries

+Dental caries are the most significant cause of health problems among babies.
+The meta analysis of dental caries in children, a sample size of 80,405 was 46.2% (95% CI: 41.6–50.8%), and the prevalence of dental caries in permanent teeth in children in the world with a sample size of 1,454,871 was 53.8% (95% CI: 50–57.5%).

+Causes and Diagnoses

+“Early Childhood caries update: A review of causes, diagnoses, and treatments” aim is the factors and causes to treat adolescents early dental care.
+“Tooth extraction is a common and necessary treatment for advanced carries of one or more decayed” found in a child 72 months of age or younger.